Cribbage: Show

+Each distinct combination of cards that form one of these is counted separately, giving rise to hands such as a "double run" (e.g. A-A-2-3) worth 8 for a run of three or 10 for a run of four (two runs of three/four plus a pair), a "triple run" (e.g. A-A-A-2-3) worth 15 (three runs of three plus three pairs/a pair royal), or a "double-double run" (e.g. A-A-2-2-3) worth 16 (four runs of three plus two pairs).

 The dealer scores their hand last and then turns the cards in the crib face up.
 These cards are then scored by the dealer as an additional hand, also in conjunction with the starter card.
 Unlike the dealer's own hand, the crib cannot score a four-card flush, but it can score a five-card flush with the starter.

 All scores from 0 to 29 are possible, with the exception of 19, 25, 26 and 27.
-Players may refer colloquially to a hand scoring zero points as a “nineteen hand”.
+Players may refer colloquially to a hand scoring zero points as a "nineteen hand".

 Muggins

-Muggins is a commonly used but optional rule, which must be announced before game play begins.
+Muggins is a commonly used but optional rule, which must be announced before game play begins and exact rules worked out.
 If a player fails to claim their full score on any turn, the opponent may call out "Muggins" and peg any points overlooked by the player.

 Match

 A match (much like tennis) consists of more than one game, often an odd number.
 The match points are scored on the cribbage board using the holes reserved for match points.
 On a spiral board, these are often at the bottom of the board in a line with 5 or 7 holes.
 On a conventional board, they are often in the middle of the board or at the top or bottom.

 In a two-player game of cribbage, a player scores one match point for winning a game.
 Their opponent will start as dealer in the next game.
 If a player lurches (British) or skunks (US) their opponent (reaches 121 points before their opponent scores 91 points), that player wins two match points for that game.
 If a player double skunks their opponent (reaches 121 points before their opponent reaches 61), they score three or four match points for the game, depending on local convention.
 If a player triple skunks their opponent (reaches 121 points before their opponent reaches 31 points), they automatically win the match.
 Double and triple skunks are not included in the official rules of cribbage play and are optional.
 There are several different formats for scoring match points.